 Say goodbye to your colleagues, boss, and everyone in the company.

-Mention your experiences and the lessons learned.
+Briefly describe what you experienced and learned.
 Acknowledge the team's accomplishments, if any, that you were part of.
 This is a great way to leave on a positive note and this will be remembered by others.

 Conclude with a wish for good luck to everybody in their future endeavors.